kairosity/mp3-snapathon/README.md

 #### State changes
 All buttons, links and interactions have visible state changes to ensure the user knows their actions are working.

+When a user has voted in the competition, a number of changes occur to cement that action:
+1. The title changes from "VOTE" to "VOTED!"
+2. The text changes to "Thank you for voting!
+Winning images & users will be announced Sunday night when voting closes."
+3. The vote buttons disappear.
+4. There is an overlay on the image voted for - that says "You voted for this image."

 #### 404 error pages
 There are also specific error pages covering all manner of errors the user might encounter.
 The pages all have a clear message as to why an error was thrown, and a link to bring the user back to safety.